kaki123/BlackBear/README.md

 # BlackBear
 web application for financial literacy<br/>
+official question
+Course 6: Intro to Investing
+1. What are the returns on stocks based on? (a)
+a.	capital appreciation and dividends.
+b.	capital appreciation and interest income.
+c.	appreciation only
+d.	rental income and capital appreciation
+2. What types of stocks have the highest annualized return over long time periods, but also higher volatility? (b)
+a.	bonds
+b.
+Stocks
+c.
+Commodities
+d.
+Real estate
+3. What are ways to categorize stocks? (a)
+a.
+Large cap vs, small cap, US vs developed markets vs emerging markets, and growth vs value.
+b.
+Government vs Corporate, Domestics vs International
+c.
+Residential vs commercial
+d.
+Renewable vs. Non-renewable
+4. What is a bond? (a)
+a.
+A bond is a debt investment representing a portion of a loan.
+b.
+A bond is a basic good used in commerce.
+c.
+A bond is the capital raised by a business or corporation through the issue and subscription of shares.
+d.
+A bond is a property consisting of land or buildings.
+5. What are the returns of bonds based on? (b)
+a.	capital appreciation and dividends.
+b.	capital appreciation and interest income.
+c.	appreciation only
+d.	rental income and capital appreciation
+6. What are the returns on commodities based on? (c)
+a.	capital appreciation and dividends.
+b.	capital appreciation and interest income.
+c.	appreciation only
+d.	rental income and capital appreciation
+7. What are returns on real estate based on? (d)
+a.	capital appreciation and dividends.
+b.	capital appreciation and interest income.
+c.	appreciation only
+d.	rental income and capital appreciation
+8. Why diversify your portfolio? (meaning investing in different asset classes). (a)
+a.
+You can reduce portfolio risk for a given expected return by combing different asset profile.
+Even if you were to include a higher risk asset but if it is uncorrelated with the other assets in your current portfolio, you can effectively drive down the overall risk of the portfolio.
+This is known as the only free lunch in the asset management.
+b.
+You can increase the risk of your portfolio for a given expected return by combing different asset profile.
+c.
+To combine correlated assets to decrease the risk of the overall portfolio.
+d.
+To increase volatility.

+Course 8: Financial Goals

+1. What is a financial plan? (a)
+a.
+Comprehensive evaluation of current and future financial state
+b.
+A portfolio of your stocks.
+c.
+An income statements.
+d.
+A balance sheet
+2. What is not included in a financial plan? (d)
+a.	net worth and cash flow analysis,
+b.	retirement strategy and risks/insurance,
+c.	investment strategy, tax strategy, and estate plan,
+d.	guarantees of an exact return on active investments.
+3. What is not a key factor when setting financial goals? (d)
+a.
+Time frame
+b.	returns
+c.	volatility
+d.	save all money you have
+4. What is not true of setting a simple goal of having an emergency fund? (c)
+a.
+Priority in liquidity
+b.
+Priority in safety
+c.
+Long-term goal
+d.
+Short-term goal
+5. How would you plan for an important financial goal like retirement? (a)
+a.	a long-term asset allocation plan with a diversified portfolio.
+b.	a short-term asset allocation plan with a diversified portfolio.
+c.	a long-term allocation allocation plan with a narrow portfolio.
+d.
+Investing in one asset class.
+6. What is not a problem interrelated financial goal to retirement? (d)
+a.	projecting income for 40+ years
+b.	 replacing income for 30+ years
+c.	 tax efficiency
+d.	planning for only you.
+7. Which answer below is not why life insurance exist? (d)
+a.
+There are costs associated with death
+b.	people with dependents need a way to provide for them after death.
+c.	tax benefits:  the owner is not taxed on the potential benefit size, and the beneficiary is not taxed on receipt.
+d.
+A long-term profitable investment
+8. What is a term life insurance is an insurance _________. (a)
+a.	where you pay monthly for a time period to ensure payment to a beneficiary if you die
+b.	that provides a death benefit no matter how old you are.
+AKA “permanent” life insurance.
+c.
+With greater flexibility to change death benefit & cash value
+d.
+That has fixed premiums and death benefit can increase based on rate of return of the cash value.

+---------------Draft-----------------------
 Course 1: Behavorial Fianace - I think we shouldn't include this in our courses. <br/>
   Loss Aversion: we hate losses more than we love winning. <br/>
 Course 2: Compensation<br/>